ksprajwalgowda/lockdown_coding/README.md

 Explanation:

 Test Case 1: There are 2 triplets: 1 +2 = 3 and 3+2 = 5 Similarly.
 Other Test Cases can also be considered.

+# reverse

+Write Python Program to Reverse a Given Number

+This is a Python Program to reverse a given number.

+Problem Description

+The program takes a number and reverses it and store it in another variable and show it